tedneward/Azgaarnoth/Magic/Spells/object-sight.md

 **Duration**: Concentration, up to 10 minutes

-You are able to perceive the surroundings from your choice of either your Soul Object or your Soul Object duplicate as if you occupied the same place as it currently occupies.
+If you are a [Soulbinder](/Classes/Wizard/Soulbinding.md), You are able to perceive the surroundings from your choice of either your [soul object](/Classes/Wizard/Soulbinding.md#soulbond) or your [Soul Object duplicate](/Magic/Spells/duplicate-soul-object.md) as if you occupied the same place as it currently occupies.

+If you are not a [Soulbinder](/Classes/Wizard/Soulbinding.md), this spell has no effect and serves no purpose.